async-go/company-handbook-template/README.md

 ## Opinionated examples

-This template is designed to be an opinionated template.
-It includes templates, pages, examples, and content that is based on lessons learned we've seen work well in many places.
+This template is designed to be opinionated.
+It includes examples and content that are based on lessons learned we've seen work well in many places.
 You're of course free to diverge and remove/add anything you like, but we explicitly are aiming for a starting point that people new to these kinds of handbooks can get value and learn from.

 ## Wiki vs. Static Site